anovos/anovos-docs/docs/using-anovos/roadmap.md

 ### V0.2 Release (March 2022)

-In the Beta release of _Anovos_, the library will support ingesting from cloud service providers like MS Azure and will have mechanisms to read/write different file formats such as Avro and nested Json.
+In this release of _Anovos_, the library will support ingesting from cloud service providers like MS Azure and will also have mechanisms to read/write different file formats such as Avro and nested Json.
 It will also enable ingesting various data types (see the above figure for the details).

 The key differentiating functionality of this release is that “Feature Explorer & Feature Recommender” for data scientists and end-users to resolve their cold-start problems, which will immensely reduce their literature review time.

-The V0.2 release will also have another capability named as Feature Stability estimator based on the composition of a given feature using set of attribute/s.
+The V0.2 release will also have another important capability named as Feature Stability estimator based on the composition of a given feature using set of attribute/s.
 This will greatly benefit data scientists to understand the potential feature instabilities which could harm the resillency of a ML model.

+With the V0.2 release Anovos can be used in day to day practices of any Data Scientists or Data Analysts

 #### Details